Daniel Bar-Tal: Biography

-Bar-Tal was born in Stalinabad, Tajikistan, USSR in 1946, but lived his childhood in Szczecin, Poland until his immigration to Israel in 1957.
+Bar-Tal was born in Stalinabad, Tajikistan, USSR in 1946, but lived his childhood in Szczecin, Poland until he left for Israel at the age of 11 in 1957 with his parents.
 In Israel he completed his undergraduate studies at Tel Aviv University.

 Bar-Tal has pursued his graduate training in social psychology at the University of Pittsburgh, where he completed his doctoral dissertation in 1974.
 He stayed at Pittsburgh Learning Research and Development Center for postdoctoral studies during 1975.

 In 1975, Bar-Tal returned to Tel Aviv University.
 His teaching career has been at Tel Aviv.
 He served as a Director of the Walter Lebach Research Institute for Jewish-Arab Coexistence through Education from 2002 through 2005.
 He was a Co-editor in Chief of the Palestine Israel Journal from 2001 through 2005.
 He also served as the President of the International Society of Political Psychology from 1999 through 2000.